blitzmartin/pickle-rick/README.md

 #### Thank you for checking out this project!

-The app has all the basic features:
+Basic features of the app:

 - it is a single page application;
-- on load, it fetches data from the given Rick&Morty API;
+- on load, it fetches data from the Rick&Morty API;
 - it stores only 20 characters;
 - the homepage shows a grid of cards;
 - each card has at least character name, character image, number of episodes it was featured in;